ashish19goyal/saral.github.io/docs/testing.md

 title: Testing
 nav_order: 5
 ---
-## Testing Ideology
+## Ideology
 - Developers have some expectations from the application on how it should behave.
 Its best that we only test based on developer provided test cases.
 - Auto generated code doesn't have to be tested.
 It is assumed that all auto-generated code is hardened by Saral.

 ## Methodology

-- Saral auto-generates some tests based on the design model.
-These test cases verify the basic constructs of the design model. e.g.
+### Design verification
+Saral verifies unused segments of the code.
 - It points out unreachable objects/components in the design.
-  - Tests custom logic is compatible with declarations.
+- Verifies that custom logic is reachable.

+### Unit testing
+Saral auto-generates aggregate level tests based on the design model.
+- These test cases verify the constraints on the aggregates.

+### Integration testing
 - Developer triggers a run of the application from the Saral UI.
 - Depending on the type of the application, Saral will record the interactions with the application
   - Browser UI: Run the application in chromium and record all interactions